Thursday, December 31, 1903

 them.
 They

-become convinced that May is working for the
+become convinced May is working for the

 Minneapolis branch of the cash trading stamp